the-nick-of-time/units/README.md

 You will notice that the output will have all units broken down to their bases.
 It is guaranteed to be equivalent.

-Now what happens if a calculation results in a predefined unit, like how newtons times seconds equals joules?
+Now what happens if a calculation results in a predefined unit, like how newtons times meters equals joules?

 ```pycon